Skip to content

 There are three parts to this extended edition of the film, and I will show Volume Two next week.
 In Volume One people speak mainly on the themes of love, sex, women, work and poverty.
 Below the main film I also include an overview by the film maker in which he discusses what he was aiming at, and what his methods were in making these films.

-if the video does not appear on the page, please first try reloading the page, and if that doesn’t work, leave a comment so I can update the page (the comment is not published)
+if the video does not appear on the page, try reloading the page; and if that doesn’t work, leave a comment so I can update the page (the comment is not published)

-if the video does not appear on the page, please first try reloading the page, and if that doesn’t work, leave a comment so I can update the page (the comment is not published)
+if the video does not appear on the page, try reloading the page; and if that doesn’t work, leave a comment so I can update the page (the comment is not published)

-to see an album of stills click here
+to see an album of screenshots click here

 TAGS:

-Culture, Love, Poverty, War, Women, Work
+Culture, Poverty, War, Women, Work

 Leave a Reply Cancel reply